venky2207/SolarY/README.md

 **Dataset Link: https://www.kaggle.com/datasets/pythonafroz/solar-panel-images**

 NOTE: Can also detect images from Google.
-But in case of outside images, the sensetivity increases for **"Clear"** class
+But in case of outside images, the sensitivity increases for **"Clear"** class